-A lot has happened since Harri drove across the Polish-Ukrainian border with a truckload of steel plates and a plan to assist Ukrainian defenders in April 2022.
-His posts on Twitter about his efforts went viral and started Ukraine Aid Ops.
-This is what we have accomplished since then, thanks to your support for the people of Ukraine as they fight for their freedom.
+A lot has happened since Ukraine Aid Ops began in April of 2022.
+This is what we have accomplished in 2022, thanks to your support for the people of Ukraine as they fight for their freedom.

-Over 50 people from around the world answered Harri’s call for help and joined the team!
-Today Ukraine Aid Ops is a 100% volunteer run organization, with each team member willingly giving our time and skills to make UAO what it is and accomplish our mission of bringing life-saving gear to Ukrainian defenders, directly on the frontlines with no intermediaries.
+Over 50 people from around the world joined together to make the Ukraine Aid Ops team!
+We are a 100% volunteer run organization, with each team member willingly giving our time and skills to make UAO what it is and accomplish our mission of bringing life-saving gear to Ukrainian defenders, directly on the frontlines with no intermediaries.

 Resisting Russian aggression and tyranny and supporting Ukraine is a global mission and Ukraine Aid Ops is a global team!